Raken for Subcontractors featuring Stonwerk Custom Masonry

-But Stonwerk soon discovered other benefits that helped them be more efficient.
-"Raken also helps with invoicing," says Redinger, "When the foremen put the pictures on Raken I know exactly where they’re at so I don’t have to drive out to the jobs.
-I know what the status is, so I know what to invoice for.
-It's all captured in one spreadsheet, so I don't have to grab a bunch of them from different foremen."
+“When the foremen put the pictures on Raken, I know exactly where they’re at, so I don’t have to drive out to the jobs.
+I know what the status is, so I know what to invoice for,” Pat said.

-When Raken premiered Toolbox Talks earlier this year, Stonwerk was one of the first to utilize it to keep track of their safety meetings.
-"Toolbox talks definitely keeps us on track because it's very structured," says Redinger, "You can load in what you want talked about and all the crews talk about the same thing that week.
-Plus, its all documented so we have proof that we did cover that topic.”
+“Toolbox talks definitely keep us on track, because they’re very structured,” Pat said.
+“You can load in what you want talked about, and all the crews talk about the same thing that week.
+Plus, it’s all documented, so we have proof that we did cover a topic.”

 For one job in particular, it was Stonwerk’s streamlined reports (made in Raken) that won over the GC.
 Raken automatically adds photos, notes, and professional formatting to every report.
 After two other masonry contractors didn’t make the cut, Stonwerk impressed the GC with their time tracking tools and documentation.